corsairmarks/more_standard_districts/mod/README.md

     * Remove existing automation plans, replace with simplified versions (similar to how the base game simplified and refined its automation plans)
     * Update overridden colony types to respect sector automation settings
     * Commercial World colony designation now indicates that it improves the relevant trade district type
+* 4.1.0 Balance update - reduce the overwhelming **Trade Power™** generated for minimal effort and also simplify triggered job swaps
+    * Update support for Planetary Diversity and Gigastructural Engineering
+    * Reduce the amount of free MegaCorp job swaps; post-unity-rework they are much more powerful than in the past
+    * Simplify the Merchant/Executive/Manager jobs swaps for commercial districts - things got a little out of hand

 ## Source Code